-The Transport Museum Society of Ireland began with an abortive 1949 effort to preserve three Dublin trams.
-Totally voluntary, the Society became a limited company in 1971 and is now a registered charity, operating to international museum standards.
+The Transport Museum Society of Ireland began with an unsuccessful 1949 effort to preserve three Dublin trams.
+Run by volunteers, the Society became a limited company in 1971 and is now a registered charity, operating to international museum standards.

 Open Saturdays, Sundays and Bank Holidays 2.00-5.00 pm and the week after Christmas 2.00-5.00pm daily.